Why we lost Edo to PDP, by APC chieftains

 The Nigeria Civil Society Situation Room, on Monday, commended the INEC for conducting what it termed as a much-improved governorship election in Edo State.

-The Situation Room which is a coalition of 70 Civil Society Organizations, CSOs, that monitored the governorship election, urged INEC to ensure that the progress made with improvements in its conduct of the election, are deepened and sustained during the Ondo State governorship election scheduled for October 10.
+The Situation Room which is a coalition of 70 Civil Society Organizations, CSOs, that monitored the governorship election, urged INEC to ensure that the progress made with improvements in its conduct of the election is deepened and sustained during the Ondo State governorship election scheduled for October 10.

 The coalition, which issued a statement on reports of observers that monitored the Edo governorship election from commencement of polls to the collation of results, further commended the professionalism and conduct of the Police and some of the security agencies deployed for election duty.